Pages

 Over the years of developing my artistic style, I have tried many different techniques.
 Although not all were for me, I do like to work in a variety of media and styles.
 Some of my work tends to be serious, while some is more whimsical and illustrative.

-Dead Albatross, 2011 Monoprint and collagraph with chine collé Irregular edition of 6 |
+Monoprint and collagraph with chine collé

-on bird and marine life.
+Dead Albatross was inspired by media reports detailing the ongoing problem of pollution in our oceans and its effect on bird and marine life.
 It was also influenced by photographer Chris Jordan's images of dead birds from his Midway series.
-This work portrays an albatross whose death was caused by ingesting plastic in polluted
+This work portrays an albatross whose death was caused by ingesting plastic in polluted waters.

 In 2012 this work was selected for inclusion in the Waterhouse Natural History Exhibition (in Adelaide), winning Third Prize in the Youth Section.